 Each of your knees has two menisci — C-shaped pieces of cartilage that act like a cushion between your shinbone and your thighbone.
 A torn meniscus causes pain, swelling and stiffness.
-Your knee might feel unstable, as if it's going to collapse.
+You also might have trouble extending your knee fully.

 Conservative treatment — such as rest, ice and medication — is sometimes enough to relieve the pain of a torn meniscus and give the injury time to heal on its own.
 In other cases, however, a torn meniscus requires surgical repair.

 - Skinner HB.
 Current Diagnosis & Treatment in Orthopedics.
 4th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2006. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=20.
 Accessed Aug.
 14, 2013.

 - Anderson BC.
 Meniscal injury of the knee. http://www.uptodate.com/home.
 Accessed Aug.
 14, 2013.

 - Meniscal tears.
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=A00358.
 Accessed Aug.
 14, 2013.

 - Knee arthroscopy.
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=A00299.
 Accessed Aug.
 14, 2013.